We are committed to becoming a more sustainable organisation and want sustainability to be more central to the way we all work.

 Some examples of our work and projects are set out below, with links to where you can find more information.

-We have invested in renewable energy projects both directly on our own buildings and in large scale solar farms.
+We have invested in renewable energy projects both directly on our own buildings and in large scale solar farms and have supported our local schools to install solar panels and reduce their running costs.

 We have produced a joint Air quality plan in partnership with all district and borough councils across the county which highlights good practice and shows where we will deliver improvements.